 Don’t be too worried about how the bread could be dry or dull.
 It’s thoroughly seasoned with paprika and fried over olive oil, so you can expect a dish that is rich in both flavor and texture.
 Just give it a try, and you will be amazed.

 Top 7 Quick And Easy Spanish Main Dishes

 Who says you can’t have good food on busy days?
 These main dishes can be made in just a blink of an eye, but they are some of the best things you will ever eat.
 From chicken soup to baked chicken dishes, this list has everything you need to make a quick and tasty meal.

-Nothing warms you up quicker than a hot, steamy bowl of homemade chicken noodle soup.
-This Spanish version is still as simple as can be, using only familiar ingredients, but with the additional herbs and spices that will load it up with incredible toasty flavors.
+Nothing warms you up quicker than a bowl of hot and steamy soup on fall nights.
+This Spanish chicken noodle soup is still as simple as can be, using only familiar ingredients, but with the additional herbs and spices that will load it up with incredible toasty flavors.

 One of the best things about this soup is how adjustable it is.
 You can always make some changes to fit your personal preference.
 From the veggies to the noodles, just use whatever you like to make your own version of Sopa de Fideo.

 Chorizo is a Spanish pork sausage seasoned with garlic and smoked paprika.
 It has a salty and smoky taste with a hint of sweetness hidden underneath.
 Combining it with seafood and warming seasonings will give you a hearty and savory soup to enjoy on all the cold nights.

 This soup can be eaten in many ways.
 It works great on its own as a light dish to warm you up but also as an appetizer in a major savory meal.
 Better yet, serve it with some rice, and you can have a deliciously wholesome main course.